 Machine Learning algorithms need to be fed with this data that can help them identify virtual IPs, machine anomaly, and fraudulent behavior.
 As a result, you can save the payment gateways from being crashed by frauds.

-Machine Learning is a very useful technology which allows us to find patterns of an anomaly in everyday transactions.
-They are indeed superior to human review and rule-based methods which were employed by earlier organizations.
+Machine Learning is a very useful technology that allows us to find patterns of an anomaly in everyday transactions.
+They are indeed superior to human review and rule-based methods, which were employed by earlier organizations.

 But, as with any other technology, this technique of fraud detection has its own limitations: